Hc1023/sc-notebooks/docs/recipe.md

 $ bash 1-split-batch.sh
 ```

 The script submits Slurm jobs to split all the distance matrices resulting by the former step.
 The script depends on the utility Python script `util/split.py` to work.
-The jobs will write the groups as lists to individual TSV files located in `it1/groups` and create a soft link `it1/cell-groups` referring to `it1/groups`.
+The jobs will write the groups as lists to individual TSV files located in `it1/groups` and create a soft link `it1/cell-groups` referring to `it1/groups` for compatibility with later steps.

 Looking into `util/split.py`, you will notice that the clustering is computed with the following line of Python code,